 In July of 1923, Kate Chaney applied for (and subsequently received) permission to significantly remodel the property, including replacing the front façade with a new, Georgian brick façade with a bow window and roof balustrade.
 The remodeling was designed by architects Parker, Thomas, and Rice.

-They continued to live at The Puritan during the 1923-1924 season while the work was being completed, but thereafter made 313 Commonwealth their home.
+The Chaneys lived at The Puritan during the 1923-1924 season while the work was being completed, but thereafter made 313 Commonwealth their home.

-On February 7, 1933, 313 Commonwealth was sold at auction, described in a January 22, 1933, Boston Globe advertisement by auctioneer John C. Kiley as a “thoroughly modern, medium-sized house” that would make “an admirable private residence, a doctor’s office or home, a club or society headquarters, [or] a school.”
+On February 9, 1933, 313 Commonwealth was sold at auction, described in a January 22, 1933, Boston Globe advertisement by auctioneer John C. Kiley as a “thoroughly modern, medium-sized house” that would make “an admirable private residence, a doctor’s office or home, a club or society headquarters, [or] a school.”

 In May of 1933, before taking title, Dr. Johns applied for (and subsequently received) permission to convert the property from a single-family dwelling into a residence and doctor’s office.
 The application states that there are “no alterations to be made,” but it appears that the property was used as a three-family dwelling and doctor’s office.

 Dr. Johns was joined at 313 Commonwealth by Georgia Laura White, former Dean of Women at Cornell University (from which Juanita Johns had graduated in 1922) and at Carleton College in Northfield, Minnesota.
 Georgia White was the daughter of George Leonard White, treasurer and music director of Fisk University in Nashville, founded in 1866 by the American Missionary Association to provide a liberal arts education “to young men and women irrespective of color.”
 In 1871, the college was facing financial difficulties and George White organized a choral ensemble of students and took it on tour to raise funds for the school.
 The Fisk Jubilee Singers subsequently toured the United States and Europe, and gained international renown.